K-S-K/CV/Articles/03_ESphere/Article.md

-[^1]: First deployment was in TumenEnergo, about 26 thousands of metering points.
-Now it is a great successful project.
+[^1]: The first deployment was in TumenEnergo, about 26 thousand metering points.
+Now, it is a great, successful project.
-[^2]: All pictures were taken from the help subsystem and doed not contain any sensitive data.
+[^2]: All pictures were taken from the help subsystem and contained no sensitive data.